Modern India

 Ferozshah Mehta, K.T.
 Tailang, Badruddin Tyebji

-Indian National Congress (I.N.C.): Bombay, 1885
+Indian National Congress (I.N.C.): Formation and Background

-A.O.
+Founder: A.O.
 Hume

 • The Indian National Union was formed in 1884 by A.O.
 Hume, an Englishman and a retired civil servant, in association with various national leaders who called for a conference in Pune in December 1885.

-• The conference received the unanimous support of all Indian leaders, but the venue was shifted to Bombay for various reasons (esp. outbreak of cholera in Pune).
+• The conference received the unanimous support of all Indian leaders, but the venue was shifted to Bombay for various reasons (esp. the outbreak of cholera in Pune).

 • It was attended by 72 delegates from all over India.